Perlkonig/Condorcet/README.md

 ## Available Algorithms

+For all algorithms, the constructor takes the list of candidates, after which you can use the `AddBallot` method.
+You can then call the `Rank` method to get a list of candidates in order, winner first.

 ### Schulze

 A description of the method can be found on [Wikipedia](https://en.wikipedia.org/wiki/Schulze_method).
-The constructor takes the list of candidates, after which you can use the `AddBallot` method.
-You can then call the `Rank` method to get a list of candidates in order, winner first.
-You can also call `RankWithValues` if you want to see each candidate with their ranking.

 ```csharp
 using System.Collections.Generic;